laoban-dev/laoban/code/modules/laoban/documentation/LAOBAN.JSON.md

 It is rare to just have 'a single laoban.json'.
 That would probably violate the principle of 'separation of concerns'.

-Instead we have the ability to 'merge together' lots of parents.
+Instead, we have the ability to 'merge together' lots of parents.
 A typical `laoban.json` file might look like this: